List of Coronation Street characters introduced in 1974: Idris Hopkins

 Idris Hopkins, his wife Vera and their daughter Tricia moved to Coronation Street to take over the tenancy of the Corner Shop in 1974.
 Idris, a Welshman, was a quiet man, satisfied with what life had thrown at him.
 Weary of working night shifts, and of the noise in Coronation Street, Idris frequently had to make peace between Vera and his domineering mother Megan, who moved into the Corner Shop accommodation with Idris and Vera.

 Idris was never as involved with the grand plans of the family as Vera or (especially) Granny Hopkins.
 He spent most of his time slumped in his chair or working nights.
 He barely registered the trouble Granny was giving shop owner Gordon Clegg and his mother Betty Turpin, but when he found out he tried to exclude her from the family's plans to buy the shop from Gordon.
 When Granny persisted, hoping to buy the shop for a cheaper price, Gordon evicted the family, and they disappeared during the night, never to be seen in Coronation Street again (except for Tricia).

+Carlos

+Carlos was played by Malcolm Hebden for 10 episodes between 1974 and 1975.
+He was introduced as the Spanish lover of Mavis Wilton (Thelma Barlow).
+Hebden later returned to the soap as Norris Cole, which he portrayed on-off between 1994 and 2020.

+In 2023, Ryan Paton from Liverpool Echo reported how viewers of the soap found Carlos to be quite different from Norris, which he partially believed was due to Carlos having a Spanish accent, which Norris did not have.

 Gail Platt

+Gail Platt (also Potter, Tilsley, Hillman, McIntyre, Rodwell and Chadwick), played by Helen Worth, is one of the longest-running characters on the show.
+Last appeared on 25 December 2024.